egel/egel.github.io/_posts/2022-01-30-how-to-properly-set-up-python-project.md

 ---
 layout: post
 title: How to properly set up Python project?
-tags: [python, macOS, pyenv, nutshell]
+tags: [python, macos, pyenv, nutshell]
 ---

 When you want to use Python or have an existing project written in it, you will inevitably stand before a question about which Python version you should use?